appium/appium/docs/en/drivers/safari.md

 Safari driver has been added to Appium since version 1.20.
-This driver is a wrapper over Apple's [safaridriver](https://developer.apple.com/documentation/webkit/testing_with_webdriver_in_safari?language=objc) binary, which is included to the standard Mac OS distribution and implements communication with either desktop or mobile Safari browser via [W3C WebDriver protocol](https://www.w3.org/TR/webdriver/).
+This driver is a wrapper over Apple's [safaridriver](https://developer.apple.com/documentation/webkit/testing_with_webdriver_in_safari?language=objc) binary, which is included to the standard macOS distribution and implements communication with either desktop or mobile Safari browser via [W3C WebDriver protocol](https://www.w3.org/TR/webdriver/).

 Development of the Safari driver happens at the